jooyun-ha/google-ai-agent/README.md

 3. Check `ARCHITECTURE.md` for technical details
 4. Optionally test other branches for comparison

+## 🙏 Acknowledgments

+This project was developed with the assistance of:
+- **Google Gemini API** - For AI reasoning and content generation
+- **Cursor AI** - For code development and pair programming assistance

 ## 📝 License

 This project is for demonstration purposes.